When.com Web Search

 Dorgon established the Qing dynasty as a direct successor of the Ming (delegitimising Li Zicheng and his followers) [55] and Beijing became China's sole capital.
 [56] The Qing emperors made some modifications to the Imperial residence but, in large part, the Ming buildings and the general layout remained unchanged.

-9. History of Wuhan - Wikipedia
+9. Administrative divisions of the Qing dynasty - Wikipedia